Little Charmers

 Little Charmers is a Canadian animated fantasy comedy television series produced by Nelvana and Spin Master Entertainment with animation provided by Atomic Cartoons for Treehouse TV.
-The series premiered on Nickelodeon in the U.S. on January 12, 2015, and ended on April 15, 2017.
+The series premiered on Nickelodeon in the United States on January 12, 2015, and ended on April 15, 2017.
 Treehouse TV announced a week later that it was scheduled in Canada on January 31; however, the second episode premiered six days after this announcement, and six days prior to the scheduled premiere.
 57 episodes were produced.